 Goldington Academy is committed to providing an appropriate and high-quality education to all the pupils in our school.
-We believe that all children, including those identified as having English as an Additional Language (EAL) have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.
+We believe that all children, including those identified as having EAL have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.

-At Goldington Academy we believe every teacher is a teacher of every child including those with EAL.
+At Goldington Academy, we believe every teacher is a teacher of every child including those with EAL.
 We believe that all pupils should be equally valued in our school.
 We will strive to eliminate prejudice and discrimination, and to develop an environment where all pupils can flourish and feel safe.